Introducing Culturally Relevant Technology in Developing Countries:

 India - SARVAM

-Launched in 2011, the digital storytelling project augments the ongoing, long-term village development work by the Sri Aurobindo Rural Village Action and Movement (SARVAM), an indigenous NGO.
-Initially involving 150 students during an annual educational summer camp, the project to date has served over 1,500 children.
+SARVAM's digital storytelling project augments the ongoing, long-term village development work by the Sri Aurobindo Rural Village Action and Movement (SARVAM), an indigenous NGO working in southern India.
+Initially involving 150 students during an annual educational summer camp in 2011, the project to date has served over 1,500 children.

 The program allows youth, ages 10 - 16, to incorporated images from their surroundings as they learn to use computers.
-Through their animations, they create and share personal stories or explore themes important to their community.
-Motivated students have the opportunity to learn elementary coding skills by developing animated games, science simulations, music videos and stories using the intuitive Scratch programming platform.
+Through their animations in MovieSoup, they create and share personal stories or explore themes important to their community.
+Motivated students go on to learn elementary coding skills by developing animated games, science simulations, music videos and stories using the intuitive Scratch programming platform.

 Guatemala - MayaTech